 IX.
 USING PROBABILITY- A Punnett square is a visual way to determine probability.
 Probability is the likelihood that a specific event will occur.
-Probability can be expressed in words, as a , as a , or as a
+Probability can be expressed in words, as a decimal, as a percentage, or as a fraction.

-X. USING A PEDIGREE- A pedigree is a diagram that shows how a trait is inherited over several generations of a family. can be used to help a family understand a genetic disorder.
+X. USING A PEDIGREE- A pedigree is a diagram that shows how a trait is inherited over several generations of a family.
+Pedigrees can be used to help a family understand a genetic disorder.